 Transplanting the Clones

 In about two weeks, your clones should be ready for transplanting.
 In some cases, it can take longer too.
-As a rule of thumb, when the roots start protruding from the rooting medium, it’s time to shift them to soil for transplantation.
+As a rule of thumb, when the roots start protruding from the growing medium, they must be shifted to the soil for transplantation.

 When you’re transplanting, follow these steps to complete the process of weed cloning: